disketteomelette/hpanal/README.md

 # hpanal
+HP Analytics Native App Liberator
-Quick stop and removal of HP Analytics, a forcefully preinstalled software on HP computers
+Quick stop and removal of HP Analytics, a forcefully preinstalled software on HP computers.